Rector: The Rev. Susan W. Springer

 "With humor and respect for people of all faiths, we find our way in the world.
 With strong commitment to peace and social justice, the church maintains its purpose.
 If we are infused with the sacrificial love of Jesus and led by the wild wind of the spirit and God our creator, we can make the world a better place."

 Ordained an Episcopal Deacon and Priest in 1997, Andy is also an ordained Elder (1947) and Pastor (1954) in the Presbyterian Church, USA.
-His duties at St. John's include pastoral care at hospitals and homes, leading worship and Bible study on Wednesdays and Sundays, and officiating at funerals and other services as needed.
-He is also a recent past member of the Board of Trustees for the Colorado Episcopal Foundation, which helps coordinate stewardship and loan services for the 120 churches in our diocese.
+His duties at St. John's include pastoral care, leading worship and Bible study on Wednesdays and officiating at funerals and other services as needed.
+He is also a past member of the Board of Trustees for the Colorado Episcopal Foundation, which helps coordinate stewardship and loan services for the 120 churches in our diocese.

 Andy is married to Jinny Carhartt, a graduate of Education For Ministry.
 She is a member of the Daughters of the King.
 They have five grown children.
 The Carhartts have participated in the life of the Presbyterian Church, USA, for over 50 years and have been at St. John's since 1991.